Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 # Runequest Glorantha Character Sheet

 At the top of each version of the sheet is a settings cog if this is clicked there are check  boxes to select which version of the sheet to display.
-This will allow for selection of the sheet displayed if for some reason this settings in the Gamer Detaild fail.
+This will allow for selection of the sheet displayed if for some reason this settings in the Game Details fails.

 ## If you have a pre-existing Quick Start character from before the full sheet was added the only things that will transfer are characterisitcs.
-## If you are open the full release version of the sheet you must allow it to finish adding skills before you close it.
-If you do not the skills will be added again.
+~~## If you open the full release version of the sheet you must allow it to finish adding skills before you close it.
+If you do not the skills will be added again.~~

+## If the default in game settings is set to a QS sheet and  you then change it to a full sheet in the configuration you will have to close the sheet and open it again for the skills to be added.

 ## Quick Start

-This is for the Qucik Start only the category modifiers arenot calculated and is intended only for one shots to demo the new system
+This is for the Qucik Start only the category modifiers are not calculated and is intended only for one shots to demo the new system

 One thing to note is the way the damage per location works.
 Instead of just knocking  points down as damage is taken there is a damage box so you can put in wounds as they are taken so that you can apply first aid separately.
 So if you take a 2 wound and then a 4 point the damage box  should look like 2+4.
 Make sure there is no trailing + signs, so don't have it look like 3+5+ .
 There is a separate box in the hit point section for damage to total hit points such as bleeding and poison.